 The institutional investors are those adroit investors who benefit from their relative advantage in collecting and processing information.
 Such investors have become one of the main components of the capital market recently.
 Due to their long-term investment, the company's institutional owners are more willing to consume the resources to affect and monitor the management.
 The presence of institutional ownership directs the firm management to concentrate on economic performance and avoid opportunistic behaviors.

-Moreover, the presence of institutional owners in a firm leads to high-quality financial reporting.
+Iranian Journal of Accounting, Auditing & Finance New evidence on the determinants of internal control weaknesses Moreover, the presence of institutional owners in a firm leads to high-quality financial reporting.
 Hence, one of the results of institutional owners' presence in companies is providing high-quality accounting information (Goncharov and Zimmermann, 2012).